SiliconLabs/bluetooth_applications/bluetooth_pawr_thermometer/README.md

 **Note:**

-- Make sure the bluetooth_applications repository is added to [Preferences > Simplicity Studio > External Repos](https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-about-the-launcher/welcome-and-device-tabs).
+- Make sure that the bluetooth_applications repository is added to [Preferences > Simplicity Studio > External Repos](https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-about-the-launcher/welcome-and-device-tabs).
 ![external_repo](images/external_repo.png)

 - These examples expect a specific Gecko Bootloader to be present on your device.
 For more details see [Bootloader](https://github.com/SiliconLabs/bluetooth_applications/blob/master/README.md#bootloader).